 Meet the Expert

 - Jamie Nelson is a bridal hair and full makeover master with over 16 years of experience in the industry.
 She is the owner of Boulder, Colorado–based Ember Salon and Ember Hairstream.

-When it comes to your wedding day look, the lob's versatility really knows no bounds.
-In fact, the style is so enticing that ladies with extra length might even want to consider chopping their tresses into a lob ahead of their "I dos" (if they're brave enough, that is).
-By incorporating wedding-worthy hair accessories, like veils, floral accents, and glittering pins and pieces, there are so many special ways for you to rock a lob, while still looking—and feeling—like yourself.
+When it comes to your wedding day look, the lob's versatility really knows no bounds, so you never have to give up the flattering style you've come to know and love.
+"We are noticing that super-long bridal hair is not so desired right now," says Nelson.
+"As a stylist, we love playing with longer hair, but for the overall vision (and fun of the whole night), shorter, natural hair has so much more freedom.
+It can also allow more variety in the overall bridal look with showing more details in the dress and jewelry."
+By incorporating wedding-worthy hair accessories, like veils, floral accents, and glittering pins and pieces, there are so many special ways for you to rock a lob while still looking—and feeling—like yourself.
 And isn't that the whole point?

 Ready to be inspired?
-Browse 26 wedding hairstyle ideas for lobs below.
+Browse 27 wedding hairstyle ideas for lobs below.

 Lobs and flower crowns...a match made in wedding heaven.
 While long lengths seem to have become the go-to style for this playful accessory, we actually think that lobs make for a much better choice.
 They work with the crown to frame the face rather than pulling the eye downward.